upskiller-xyz/server_lux/docs/run_schema.md

 ## Overview

-The `/run` endpoint executes a complete daylight simulation workflow that:
+The `/v1/run` endpoint executes a complete daylight simulation workflow that:
 1. Calculates obstruction angles (horizon and zenith) from the provided mesh
-2. Encodes room parameters with obstruction data into a PNG image
+2. Encodes room parameters with obstruction data
-3. Runs daylight simulation on the encoded image
+3. Runs daylight simulation on the encoded data
+4. Merges results from multiple windows
-4. Returns the simulation results
+5. Returns the final simulation results

 ## Request Format

-**Endpoint:** `POST /run`
+**Endpoint:** `POST /v1/run`

 **Content-Type:** `application/json`